Sleepytale Logo

 A butterfly visits.

-Hello, butterfly, says Mimo.
+Hello, butterfly, says Mimo, trying not to move.

 The butterfly tickles.